 In 2004 the Caribou Chalet interior was renovated and included the new Caribou Bar.
 The Jasper Sales Centre was located in downtown Jasper for advanced lift pass sales, ski lesson and rental equipment reservations.
 A new winch cat was purchased for improved grooming throughout the mountain in 2005.
 The Paradise Chalet underwent interior renovations.
 The Marmot Basin shuttle bus service was expanded.
 In 2006 a new 1.8 million dollar state-of-the-art snowmaking system was installed in lower area of the mountain ensuring good snow conditions from mid November to the end of April.
 2007 came with a new 2,000 square foot Kokanee Glacier Sun Deck installed at the Caribou Chalet.
 The view down the Athabasca Valley and deep into the heart of the Rockies was chosen “The Best New View” of 2007 by Ski Canada.
 A communications tower was installed providing peak to parking lot Rogers Wireless cell service throughout the mountain.
 The reservoir capacity at lower mountain was increased for the snowmaking system.

-The Schoolhouse Chairlift and Learning Area: Installed for the 2011-2012 season, the schoolhouse triple chair replaced the old t-bar and provides easy access for beginners to the world class beginner terrain in the School House learning area.
+The Schoolhouse Chairlift and Learning Area was also developed in this year.
+The Schoolhouse Triple Chair replaced the t-bar in this area and provides easy access for beginners to the world class beginner terrain in the School House learning area.

 We're Green Year Round....
 Environmentally That Is

 Protecting and enhancing the environment remains at the forefront of our corporate objectives.